nayeonk/itpwebdev/notes-and-assignments/assignments/404/rotten-tomatoes-search.md

 		* hint: look at Handlebars "each" helper
 	* synopsis (if there isnt one, display the text "Synopsis unavailable.")
 		* hint: look at Handlebars if/else helpers
-* Display a loading indicator while the jsonp request is being made
+* Display a loading indicator while the jsonp request is being made http://www.ajaxload.info/

-### App organization
+### 3. Code Organization

 Try breaking up your code into objects with related responsiblities.
 Here is one way you could do it: